24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 • Float switch sticking — pump fails to start even when water is rising.
 Sometimes due to debris, sometimes due to a pivot point wearing out.

-• Power loss during storms— the same storms that produce the most rain often knock out residential power.
+• Power loss during heavy rain— the same heavy rain events often knock out residential power.
 Without a battery backup unit, the pump simply isn't running when it's needed most.

 Sprinkler and Irrigation System Failures